mikala-nsidc/2024_Hackweek/earthdata_search.md

-# Using NASA Earthdata Search to Discover Cloud-Hosted Data
+# Using NASA Earthdata Search to Discover Data

 ## Learning Objective